Updated on March 13, 2019 at 9:42 a.m ET.

 “No,” she said.
 “But I wouldn’t move to the United States.
 And guns are the reason why.
 Guns and health care.”

 The two are, of course, now intertwined.
 President Trump and many other Republicans have a penchant for blaming “mental illness” for mass shootings—even though most shooters have no known or diagnosable mental illness.
 People who are mentally ill are much more likely to be victims than murderers.
-Most are rather, like the shooter in Parkland, described as isolated, troubled, angry, resentful men and boys.
+Most are rather, like the alleged shooter in Parkland, described as isolated, troubled, angry, resentful men and boys.
 Many have a history of childhood trauma, like being abused or neglected.
 It is rare that a shooter has come up in an environment with multiple adults on whom they could rely—where they felt safe and secure.

 A sense of safety and security in childhood is integrally tied to mental and physical health later in life—as well as emotional wellbeing, and the formation of the coping mechanisms that allow a person to deal with later adversity in ways that do not involve killing.
 It is this sense that can be undermined sometimes even by the best of intentions.